-Additionally, the Virginia CANS has been revised to include additional items related to trauma and child welfare.
-The revised version of the CANS adds disruptions in caregiving as a form of trauma that a child may experience, and requires that the trauma module is completed for all children in foster care.
+Additionally, the Virginia CANS includes items related to trauma and child welfare.
+The child welfare version of the CANS adds disruptions in caregiving as a form of trauma that a child may experience and requires that the trauma module is completed for all children in foster care.
 Guidance was developed which directs LDSS to utilize the trauma module, as well as various behavioral indicators captured in the CANS, as a screening tool to determine when a child in foster care should be referred for additional trauma assessment and/or services.
-Revisions in the CANS online system include a child-specific report, to make possible the evaluation of a child's progress over time, and a permanency planning report, to make possible the evaluation of a family's or caretaker's progress over time.
+The CANS online system provides a child-specific report, to make possible the evaluation of a child's progress over time, and a permanency planning report, to make possible the evaluation of a family's or caretaker's progress over time.

 Foster care children are classified in Virginia Medicaid as children and youth with special health care needs (CYSHCN), as defined by HRSA and CMS.
-Health plans have designated foster care coordinators responsible for ensuring that foster care children receive health assessments and medical, dental, and behavioral health visits.
+Health plans have designated foster care coordinators responsible for ensuring that children in foster care receive health assessments and medical, dental, and behavioral health visits.
 Health plans refer members for further diagnosis and treatment or follow-up of all correctable abnormalities uncovered or suspected during screenings.
 Plans provide other medically necessary health care, diagnostic services, treatment, and measures as needed to correct or ameliorate defects and physical, mental, and substance use illnesses and conditions discovered, or determined as necessary to maintain the child's current level of functioning or prevent the child's medical condition from getting worse.
 Plans coordinate the unique needs of children in the foster care system and those who were adopted, through the provision of trauma-informed case management services to coordinate care efforts for children.

-As Virginia continued the work with the CFSR PIP and implementation of FFPSA, issues previously identified relative to inconsistent availability, accessibility, and quality service across all communities in Virginia continue to be an area of focus.
+As Virginia continues the implementation of FFPSA, issues previously identified relative to inconsistent availability, accessibility, and quality service across all communities in Virginia continue to be an area of focus.
 VDSS will continue to explore opportunities to partner with DBHDS, OCS, DJJ, and DMAS towards improving the adequacy of Virginia's service array.

-How Medical Information For Children In Care Will Be Updated And Appropriately Shared, Which May Include Developing And Implementing An Electronic Health Record
+How Medical Information for Children in Care Will Be Updated and Appropriately Shared, Which May Include Developing And Implementing an Electronic Health Record

 VDSS continues to defer to larger efforts in Virginia to implement electronic medical records (EMRs) as described subsequently, rather than create a separate electronic health record for children in foster care.
 In the interim, until the EMR for children in Medicaid is established, OASIS has been revised to permit LDSS service workers to gather known health information on the child and the child's birth family from health care providers, caregivers, Managed Care Organizations (MCO), and other entities in one place.
 The worker can then appropriately share this information with caregivers and health care providers.